ok-nick/opensource.contentauth.org/docs/manifest/assertions-actions.md

 ]
 ```

 ### Exif assertion

 Exchangeable image file (Exif) format is a standard for storing technical metadata in image files of JPEG, TIFF, PNG, and other formats.
 Most digital cameras (including smartphones), scanners and other digital capture devices use Exif to store information such as device make and model, shutter speed, ISO number, date and time of capture, location, and so on.
 For more information on Exif, see the [Exif specification](https://www.cipa.jp/std/documents/download_e.html?DC-008-Translation-2019-E).

 Use an Exif assertion to add Exif information to the asset in a way that can be validated cryptographically.
-The label property for an Exif assertion has a value of `stds.exif`.
+An Exif assertion has the label `stds.exif`.

 Here is a simple example: